docker-library/ghost/README.md

 **SQLite Database**

 This Docker image for Ghost uses SQLite.
-There is nothing special to configure!
+There is nothing special to configure.

 **What is the Node.js version?**